Political positions of Susan Collins: Bipartisanship and moderate Republicanism

 Susan Collins has been considered by some groups and organizations to be a relatively bipartisan member of Congress.
 In 2018, Collins was considered the most bipartisan senator for the fifth consecutive year by the Lugar Center, an organization founded by former Republican Senate colleague Richard Lugar.
 A study published by Congressional Quarterly found that Collins voted with her party on party-line votes 59% of the time between 1997 and 2016; currently, she is the Republican senator most likely to vote with Democrats.
 Her perceived bipartisanship is largely due to her roots as a Northeastern Republican.
 With regard to judicial nominees, however, Collins has voted with the GOP majority nearly 99% of the time over the last 22 years.
 However, she also voted to confirm Democratic Supreme Court nominees, Sonia Sotomayor and Elena Kagan.
 Her office also noted that she has voted to confirm both Democratic and Republican judicial nominees 90% of the time during her tenure.

 In 2014, her Senate colleague, Angus King, an Independent who caucuses with the Democratic Party, endorsed her for her re-election campaign.
 In 2019, Democratic Senator Joe Manchin endorsed Susan Collins for her 2020 re-election bid.
 She was also endorsed in 2020 by former Independent Senator, and 2000 Democratic vice-presidential nominee, Joe Lieberman.
 This bipartisanship and centrism has attracted some criticism from the conservative faction of the GOP.
 The conservative magazine, Human Events, considered her to be one of the top ten RINOs, or what they label insufficiently conservative, in 2005.
 Her highest conservative composite score from the National Journal was a 62% in 2009, while her highest liberal composite score was a 52.8% in 2006.
 The Tea Party threatened to challenge Collins over some of her votes.
 Collins "who is fiscally conservative but holds socially moderate views, plays a unique role in the current Republican drama at a time when a strong Tea Party faction has pushed the GOP — and its leadership — to the right."
 She was the subject of negative criticism from movement conservatives for her vote against repealing Obamacare.

 Donald Trump

 On August 8, 2016, Collins announced that she would not be voting for Donald Trump, the Republican nominee for the 2016 election.
 She said that as a lifelong Republican she did not make the decision lightly but felt that he was unsuitable for office, "based on his disregard for the precept of treating others with respect, an idea that should transcend politics."
 She considered voting for the Libertarian Party's ticket or a write-in candidate.
 During the Trump presidency, Collins voted with the GOP majority with much greater frequency (87% of the time on party-line votes in 2017).

+Collins endorsed Nikki Haley over front-runner and former President Donald Trump in the 2024 Republican presidential primaries.
+On July 12, 2024, just three days before the Republican National Convention, Collins announced that she would not be voting for either nominee in the 2024 election and would instead write in Nikki Haley.